HGmin1159/HGmin1159.github.io/_posts/2021-12-15-tensorial_dr1.md

-First of all, we need following theorem.
+First of all, we need the following theorem.
 (Proof is in Ref.2)

 > **Theorem 1**
 >
-> Suppose that variances of each entries of random matrix U is finite and measurable with respect to a random vector W and that A is a nonrandom and nonsingular matrix.
+> Suppose that variances of each entry of random matrix U is finite and measurable with respect to a random vector W and that A is a nonrandom and nonsingular matrix.
 >
 > For global minima $(a^{\ast},b^{\ast},f^{\ast})$ for  $E \parallel AU - A(b \otimes a)f(W) \parallel^2$,
 > $$